elba7r/system-v9/erpnext/docs/user/videos/learn/data-import-tool.md

 # Data Import Tool

-<iframe width="660" height="371" src="https://www.youtube.com/embed/Ta2Xx3QoK3E" frameborder="0" allowfullscreen></iframe>
+<iframe width="660" height="371" src="https://www.youtube.com/embed/" frameborder="0" allowfullscreen></iframe>

-**Duration: 6:31**
+**Duration: 6:32**

-This video walks you through on importing data in ERPNext from spreadsheet files.
-This tools allows you in faster migration of masters and transactions from legacy system into ERPNext.
-You can also use this tool to export data from ERPNext, and keep it as a backup of specific document type.
+This video walks you through on importing data in Revalue from spreadsheet files.
+This tools allows you in faster migration of masters and transactions from legacy system into Revalue.
+You can also use this tool to export data from Revalue, and keep it as a backup of specific document type.